WASIM-360/BlueDucky/README.md

 DELAY 300
 ```

-## Enjoy experimenting with BlueDucky! ðŸŒŸ
+# Enjoy experimenting with BlueDucky!